cosmos-developer/comprehensive-rust/src/running-the-course/welcome-3.md

-# Welcome to Day 3
+# Welcome to session 5 & 6

 Today, we will cover some more advanced topics of Rust: